Internship Opportunities in London, England

 Semester & Summer Internships in London

-What to Expect in an Internship
+What to Expect from an Internship Program

 Example Internship Placements

 Below is a listing of internship fields in which students have been previously placed through the LSBU Internship Program.
 The listing is meant to give you a general idea of the type of work you can expect to complete during your internship, but placements are not limited to, nor guaranteed to be available in, the fields/job types listed below.
 This is the reason why you are required to list three different fields in which you would be interested in interning in while in London on your application.
 In order for your placement to be successful, you need to be knowledgable about the fields you list.
 If you have specific questions regarding the internship programs or possible placements, please contact ASA.